kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-self-assessments.md

 ## Vocabulary Size Test

-> 📝 Use this quiz to test the size of your vocabulary: [English Vocabulary Assessment](https://preply.com/en/learn/english/test-your-vocab)
+> 📝 Use this quiz to test the size of your vocabulary: [English Vocabulary Size Assessment](https://preply.com/en/learn/english/test-your-vocab)

 ---